mocra/fmdb-migration-manager/README.markdown

 Note, the `+migration` method is equivalent to `[[[CreateStudents alloc] init] autorelease]` just much shorter.

-Each migration class looks something like:
+Each migration header and class looks something like:

     @interface CreateStudents : FmdbMigration
     {